 Bobby, the alleged millionaire behind claims that all you need to do is sign up, start sending the emails that he’s prepared for you & that you’ll be paid $0.20 every time one of the recipients clicks any of the links contained in the emails you send.

-He’s confident that the amount of clicks you’ll get by following his instructions will see you earning around $160 to $440 per day which I think you’ll agree is a pretty substantial income…
+He’s confident that the number of clicks you’ll get by following his instructions will see you earning around $160 to $440 per day which I think you’ll agree is a pretty substantial income…

 It actually equates to around $13,000 per month & Bobby claims all this can be achieved just by sending simple emails…